 Name: Russell Baird

-4. What is your favorite part of being involved in the play/theater program?
+What’s your favorite part about being associated with the theatre program?